 Last month, a school bus and a van collided head-on at approximately 8:20 a.m. in Suffolk, Virginia.
 The bus accident occurred when the 32-year-old van driver reportedly fell asleep at the wheel and veered across the double lines into oncoming traffic.
 Twenty-five students, grades 2 to five, were aboard the bus at the time of the van-bus collision.

 The school bus driver suffered minor injuries, and rescue workers took at least six students to a hospital.
 Doctors treated and released all of the students.
 The van driver suffered serious, but not life-threatening injuries, and she is in fair condition.
 The van driver’s two children, ages 7-months and 5-years were passengers in the van, and their injuries were reportedly non-life-threatening as well.

 Parents picked up the remaining students and authorities charged the van driver with reckless driving.
 The crash was the second school bus accident in less than a week.
 The week prior, an 80-year-old driver collided with a school bus as he left his driveway.

 Automobile accidents and collisions can have multiple victims and cause long-term injuries.
-A Virginia personal injury lawyer can help you receive fair and just compensation for your injuries.
-Contact experienced Virginia personal injury attorney Julie Heiden at Koonz, McKenney, Johnson, DePaolis & Lightfoot for a free consultation.
+A Northern Virginia personal injury lawyer can help you receive fair and just compensation for your injuries.
+Contact experienced Virginia personal injury attorney Julie Heiden at Koonz, McKenney, Johnson & DePaolis for a free consultation.